 When I'm not in the field, I spend my time identifying pollen under a microscope, rearing bee offspring in the lab, and analyzing bee demographic data in R.

 I also have a passion for native plant gardening and science communication, which led to the founding of the Tufts Pollinator Initiative with other biology graduate students and faculty.
-In 2019 alone, we reached over 1000 people through outreach events in New England and planted over 1500 square feet of native plant habitat on the Tufts University Medford/Somerville campus.
+In 2019, we reached over 1000 people through outreach events in New England and planted 1500 square feet of native plant habitat on the Tufts University Medford/Somerville campus.

-In my free time, I photograph birds, grow garlic, brew cider and bake sourdough, run, and write poetry.
+In my free time, I photograph birds and insects, grow garlic, bake sourdough, run, and write poetry.